-The good news, when we teach editing in context, it’s much more effective (yes…this is backed by research) – teaching editing skills through disconnected grammar skill activities simply doesn’t work (again…backed by research).
+The good news is when we teach editing in context, it’s much more effective (yes…this is backed by research) – teaching editing skills through disconnected grammar skill activities simply don’t work (again…backed by research).

 What does editing look like in first grade?